dr-matt-smith/hdip_web3_test_2017_SOLUTION/READMES/README_version11_subnamespaces.md

          */
         class Book

-1. re-run the Composer dump-autoload command
+1. At the CLI make Composer re-generate its autoloader

+        $ composer dump-autoload

 1. add uses statements in the classes, where code in a class now refers to classes in a different namespace

-    e.g. In MainController we need to use Itb\Model\BookRepository and Itb\WebApplication:
+    e.g. In `MainController` we need to use `Itb\Model\BookRepository` and `Itb\WebApplication`:

         <?php
         namespace Itb\Controller;